 Torus Games, a computer game development studio, partner with BMH on the 'MonCog' project to develop an electronic battery for the assessment and monitoring of individuals across the spectrum of impulsive-compulsive disorders.

 Turning Point Alcohol and Drug Centre work alongside BMH around the investigation of, and development of treatments for, addiction and related comorbidities (such as cognitive deficits, anxiety, and trauma).

 Our team works with the Victorian Responsible Gambling Foundation (VRGF) for conferences and professional workshops.
 The VRGF facilitates our research into gambling behaviours and evidence-based approaches to treatment.

 The Melbourne Clinic, home to a specialised obsessive-compulsive disorder program, is a partner with BMH on numerous projects aiming to research better treatment solutions for people experience OCD.

-Monash Biomedical Imaging (MBI) facility houses the BMH research group and the neuroimaging equipment on which we conduct some of our research.
+Monash Biomedical Imaging (MBI) facility houses the BMH research hub and the neuroimaging equipment on which we conduct some of our research.
 MBI provides a full suite of world-class biomedical imaging equipment and expertise for preclinical and clinical research.

 The Monash University 'Be Active Sleep Eat' (BASE) facility partners with us in several of our exercise based intervention studies.